strang3nt/AdvancedAlgorithmsLab_21-22/Report/src/Union-Find-Kruskal.md

 ```

 The complexity of the algorithm depends on the implementation of the methods
-of the Union-Find data structure, which is internally represented as follows
+of the Union-Find data structure, its internal representation is the following:

 ```fsharp
 type Size = int                 // Size of the current set